puppetlabs/puppetserver/documentation/puppet_conf_setting_diffs.markdown

 `hostcrl` setting from the "puppet.conf" file.

-Regardless of the configuration of the `ssl-` "webserver.conf" settings, any updates that that the Puppet Server certificate authority does to a CRL file, e.g., revocations performed via the "certificate_status" HTTP endpoint, will use the `cacrl` "puppet.conf" setting to determine the location of the CRL, not the`ssl-crl-path` "webserver.conf" setting.
+Regardless of the configuration of the `ssl-` "webserver.conf" settings, any updates that the Puppet Server certificate authority does to a CRL file, e.g., revocations performed via the "certificate_status" HTTP endpoint, will use the `cacrl` "puppet.conf" setting to determine the location of the CRL, not the`ssl-crl-path` "webserver.conf" setting.